openPMD/openPMD-viewer/README.md

 This package contains a set of tools to load and visualize the contents of an [openPMD](http://www.openpmd.org/#/start) file simulation.

-## Usage

-The routines of openPMD viewer can be used in two ways :

-- Use the **Python API**, in order to write a script that loads the data and produces a set of pre-defined plots.

-- Use the **interactive interface for IPython Notebook**, in order to interactively visualize the data.

-The notebook help in this
-How to download or view them (either github or interactive)

 ## Installation

 To install this package :